 Concrete is a versatile and durable material used in a variety of applications, from buildings and roads to paving and landscaping.

-Its ability to withstand heat makes it an ideal choice for many projects, but its important to know how much heat concrete can take before it begins to crack or degrade.
+Its ability to withstand heat makes it an ideal choice for many projects, but it’s important to know how much heat concrete can take before it begins to crack or degrade.

 The answer to this question depends on a few factors, including the type of concrete used, the ambient temperature, and the strength of the concrete.